Key takeaways

 The overarching issue is that compounded medications are not FDA-approved, which means their safety, efficacy, and quality are less predictable, says Dr. Vukasinov.

-Despite these concerns, it’s important to note that it’s not currently illegal to produce compounded semaglutide.
 According to the FDA, compounding pharmacies are allowed to make “copies” of commercially available drugs when they are on the agency’s drug shortages list.
-As of November 2024, semaglutide is on that list, giving compounding pharmacies the right to make their own versions of the drug.
-This means some people have the opportunity to take semaglutide who might not otherwise be able to because of shortages or high brand-name costs.
-If price is driving you to a compounding pharmacy, there are other ways to save, such as using SingleCare coupons.
+As of February 2025, semaglutide was removed from the list, and compounding pharmacies must stop producing their own versions of the drug.
+Meaning, people who were using compounded semaglutide to save money on the high cost of Ozempic will have to purchase the brand-name drug.
+But if price is a barrier, there are other ways to save, such as using SingleCare coupons.

 Ozempic coupons, Wegovy coupons, Rybelsus coupons

-Many of the concerns around compounded semaglutide relate to injectable formulations of the drug.
-However, compounded versions of the semaglutide pill (Rybelsus) also exist and are included in the FDA’s warning statements about compounded semaglutide.
-Per Dr. Kelvas, the semaglutide pill works well for people with Type 2 diabetes who can’t use injectable medications, so even though the pill is less commonly prescribed than the injectables, people considering compounded semaglutide in pill form should still be aware of the potential risks.
+Many of the concerns around compounded semaglutide relate to injectable formulations of the drug, but they also apply to compound versions of the semaglutide pill (Rybelsus).
+Per Dr. Kelvas, the semaglutide pill works well for people with Type 2 diabetes who can’t use injectable medications, but even compounded semaglutide in pill form has potential risks.

 In other words, Novo Nordisk is claiming that semaglutide is too complex of a drug to be safely compounded, citing patient safety and drug effectiveness as the main reasons why.
 However, revenue concerns are undoubtedly playing a role in the company’s petition.